Income Support - how much you can get

 - major repairs and improvements

 The loan is called ‘support for mortgage interest’ (SMI).
-You’ll have to pay it back, but usually only when you sell the home or give it to someone else.
-For example, if you sell your home you’d use the money you get to repay your mortgage provider first and then the DWP.
+You’ll have to pay it back, but usually only when you sell your home or give it to someone else.

 You’ll need to give details of these housing costs when you apply for Income Support - the DWP use these details to work out your housing payments.